6-Tips-for-Minimizing-Business-Interruptions-of-Any-Kind.png

 4. Implement Prevention and Mitigation Strategies

 There are three approaches to controlling or containing hazards that could cause business interruptions.
 Prevention strategies help businesses avoid hazards.
 Deterrence strategies identify criminal activities that could cause business interruptions and define steps to prevent them.
 Mitigation strategies take steps to contain hazards that can’t be prevented.
-Every business should have a plan that covers all three of these categories.
+Every business should have a plan that covers all three of these categories, and necessary equipment in place, such as storage containers from somewhere like STOREMASTA for businesses that handle hazardous materials, to minimize the risks of these hazards causing a major interruption.

 5. Create a Communication Plan